JatinThakur2/mplacementtracker/README.md

 # mplacementtracker

-Institutes is a place where students enhance their skills and learn how they can stand out in a crowd.
+📚Institutes is a place where students enhance their skills and learn how they can stand out in a crowd.
 Placement is not only a critical aspect to attract good potential students, it also plays a vital role in waxing the reputation to serve better placements.
 The placement in institutes is usually handled by a specialized placement team.
 During several parallel placements, miscommunication or loss of notifications is quite common which sometimes created a poor impression of either the organization or their new hires.

 ## Getting Started